 Tactical Apprehension & Confrontation (TAC) Team

 Lt.
-Bryan Muir oversees the Sheriff’s 30-member Tactical Apprehension and Confrontation Team (TAC Team)
+Justin DeBoode oversees the Sheriff’s 30-member Tactical Apprehension and Confrontation Team (TAC Team)

 Recognizing presence of a highly trained, highly skilled police tactical unit has been shown to substantially reduce the risk of injury or loss of life to citizens, police officers and suspects; and recognizing that a well-managed “team” response to critical incidents usually results in successful resolution of critical incidents, it is the intent of the Kent County Sheriff Department Tactical Apprehension and Confrontation (TAC) Team to provide a highly trained and skilled tactical team as a resource for the Kent County Sheriff Department in the handling of critical incident.